betinacosta/scrapy-klein-tutorial/README[EN-US].md

 ### Why Scrapy?

-- It;s open source and free to use;
+- It's open source and free to use;
 - It's easy to build and scale;
 - It has a tool called Selector for data extraction
 - Handles calls asynchronously and quickly.